appdev-lessons/helper-methods-part-1/content.md

 end
 ```

-Note that we don't need to define methods twice for paths that already have a method defined.
+We don't need to define methods twice for paths that already have a method defined.
 These methods just return a string with the path name, they ignore the HTTP verb, so there's no difference between naming a route helper method for `delete` or `patch` above; both will return `"/movies/ID"`.
 We defined the method `movie_path` and `movie_url` for all three `get`, `patch`, and `delete` HTTP verbs for this route just by adding it once.

 That's it!
 We've now provided names for all of our routes.
 Now we want to use these every single place in our application where we are using string paths.